maor-rozenfeld/sell-bcash/README.md

 # A complete guide to selling your free BCash for Bitcoin

+This guide assumes you had Bitcoins in your possession prior to the hard fork, and you know the private key for those Bitcoins.
+If you had Bitcoins in an exchange site, it's up for them to decide whether to give you BCash or not.

 > As others have pointed out, it's your choice to decide whether to sell the BCash or hold it.
 I am not here to give trading advice.
 This guide is only meant to help people who have decided to sell their BCash for Bitcoin.
 >
 > If you don't want to sell, there's nothing you need to do really.
 You don't need to "claim" your BCash, you already have it.

-This guide assumes you had Bitcoins in your possession prior to the hard fork, and you know the private key for those Bitcoins.

 ## Step 1 - Secure your Bitcoins